nicmart/Numbers/README.md

 echo Number::n(123123.23)->format(',', ' ');
 ```

-By default `format` fallbacks to `.` and `,` separators some argument is missing.
+By default `format` fallbacks to `.` and `,` separators if some argument is missing.
 If you want instead
 to fallback to the current locale settings of the machine, you can use `localeFormat`.

 ### Other functions